 Higher education has always been called upon to educate for civic participation and community leadership.
 Benjamin Franklin described this purpose as educating for both the inclination and the ability to serve.

 Today, the civic learning goals of higher education are occasionally framed as being in competition with the need to teach for course content.
 We believe this is misguided.
-Research shows that community-based learning pedagogy, such as service-learning and community-based research, enhances: learning of course content, curiosity about course content and motivation to work harder in class, the ability to apply class material, retention of course concepts and critical thinking (Eyler & Giles, 1999; Mitchell, 2008).
+Research shows that community-based learning pedagogy, such as community-based learning and research, enhances: learning of course content, curiosity about course content and motivation to work harder in class, the ability to apply class material, retention of course concepts and critical thinking (Eyler & Giles, 1999; Mitchell, 2008).

 Engaging students in the community can enhance these goals as well as civic goals.
 However, the same research shows this pedagogy is only effective when key principles are in place.
 Students must engage in meaningful work that is integrated into coursework.
 Students must also think critically about what they have learned about the community, about course topics, and what they have learned about themselves.
 CLCE is here to help ensure our campus implements high quality practice in the curriculum and co-curriculum.